sjmog/client_generator/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install client_generator

 ## Usage

-TODO: Write usage instructions here
+To see a list of available commands, run:

+    $ client_generator -h

 ## Development